apache/fury-site/docs/guide/java/json-support.md

 `MinguoDate`, and `ThaiBuddhistDate` types. `Instant` uses UTC; zoned and offset types use the zone or offset carried by the value.
 The pattern must contain enough information to reconstruct the declared type.

+Set `timezone` to a valid `ZoneId` identifier to format and parse `Instant`, `ZonedDateTime`, or `OffsetDateTime` in that zone.
+For example, the `timestamp` field above writes `Instant.parse("2024-01-02T03:04:05Z")` as `"2024-01-02 11:04:05 +08:00"`.
+The parsed value keeps the same instant for matching timezone text.
+The configured zone supplies missing zone or offset information during parsing; an explicit zone or offset in the JSON text participates in the usual `DateTimeFormatter` resolution.
+Include an offset in the pattern when an exact instant must survive a daylight saving time overlap.
+Omitting `timezone` preserves the default behavior described above.
+Invalid zone identifiers and a non-empty `timezone` on other supported date/time types are rejected.

 `JsonFormat` is a field annotation, not a type-use annotation.
 A record component works through its generated field.
 Nested wrappers, Map keys, raw or wildcard direct children, JSON Any values, and